Adroiti/docs-for-code-review-tools/RuboCop/Style-MultilineBlockChain.md

 ## Description

-This cop checks for chaining of a block after another block that spans multiple lines.
+This rule checks for chaining of a block after another block that spans multiple lines.

-### Example
+## Examples

 ```ruby
 names = %w[Bozhidar Steve Sarah]